jwnichols3/aws-immersion-ml-public/labs/sagemaker-kubeflow-pipeline/README.md

 ```

-In the Jupyter notebook interface of the kubeflow notebook server instance, open the "sagemaker-kubeflow-pipeline.ipynb" file under the aws-immersion-ml/labs/sagemaker-kubeflow-pipeline folder.
-This notebook walks you through an example for building a kubeflow pipeline and build and deploy an MNIST classification model using Amazon SageMaker.
-Step through the notebook cells to see SageMaker kubeflow pipeline components in action.
-Remeber to pass in the SageMaker execution Role ARN to successfully run the job.
+In the **Jupyter notebook interface of the Kubeflow notebook server** instance, open the `sagemaker-kubeflow-pipeline.ipynb` file under the `aws-ml-workshop/labs/sagemaker-kubeflow-pipeline` folder.

+This notebook walks you through an example for building a kubeflow pipeline and build and deploy an **MNIST** classification model using Amazon SageMaker.
+Step through the notebook cells to see SageMaker kubeflow pipeline components in action. **Remeber to pass in the SageMaker execution Role ARN to successfully run the job**.